rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     ...<SNIP>...
     ```

-    After successful completion, you'll see a message stating that your identififcation and public keys have been saved under the `/home/ying/.ssh/` directory.
+    After successful completion, you'll see a message stating that your identification and public keys have been saved under the `/home/ying/.ssh/` directory.

 3. cd to your `~/.ssh/` directory.
 List the files in the directory.